briancknight/HandsFreeFishing/README.md

 and a prediction of the fork length.

 ***To install***:
-- Be sure to have at least Python >= 3.8 installed
+- be sure to have at least Python >= 3.8 installed
-- In terminal navigate to the directory you'd like to place this project
+- in terminal navigate to the directory you'd like to place this project
-- run the following command in terminal (dos): git clone https://github.com/briancknight/HandsFreeFishing.git
+- run the following:
-- create a python virtual environment: e.g.: python -m venv myvenv
+    git clone https://github.com/briancknight/HandsFreeFishing.git
-- activate:
+- create a python virtual environment by running the command: python -m venv myvenv
-    source myvenv/bin/activate
+- activate your new virtual environment: source myvenv/bin/activate
 - install required packages (not including segment-anything): pip install -r requirements.txt
 - install segment anything:
     pip install git+https://github.com/facebookresearch/segment-anything.git
-- finally, visit https://github.com/facebookresearch/segment-anything, scroll down to the 'Model Checkpoints' section, and download the ViT-H SAM model.
+- finally, visit https://github.com/facebookresearch/segment-anything, scroll down to the 'Model Checkpoints' section, and download the ViT-l SAM model.
 Move this to the HandsFreeFishing directory. *NOTE* this model is about 2.5 GB in size

 ***To test your installation:***
 - in the command line, run: